PTRFRLL/PTRFRLL/README.md

 🌎 I'm a full-stack developer from Colorado.

-👉 I'm terrible about writing things about myself.
+👉 I'm terrible at writing things about myself.

 ❤️ I love learning new technologies